History of Madeira: Pre-Portuguese times

-There is a romantic tale about two lovers, Robert Machim and Anna d'Arfet in time of the King Edward III of England, fleeing from England to France in 1346, were driven off their course by a violent storm, and cast on the coast of Madeira at the place subsequently named Machico, in memory of one of them.
+There is a romantic tale about two lovers, Robert Machim and Anna d'Arfet, in the time of the King Edward III of England, fleeing from England to France in 1346, who were driven off their course by a violent storm, and cast on the coast of Madeira at the place subsequently named Machico, in memory of one of them.
 On the evidence of a portolan contained in the Medici Atlas dated 1351, preserved at Florence, Italy, it would appear that Madeira had been discovered long before that date, possibly by Portuguese vessels under Genoese captains.

 15th and 16th centuries

-In 1419 two captains of Prince Henry the Navigator, João Gonçalves Zarco and Tristão Vaz Teixeira, were driven by a storm to the island they called Porto Santo, or Holy Harbour, in gratitude for their rescue from shipwreck.
+In 1419, two captains of Prince Henry the Navigator, João Gonçalves Zarco and Tristão Vaz Teixeira, were driven by a storm to the island they called Porto Santo, or Holy Harbour, in gratitude for their rescue from shipwreck.
 The next year an expedition was sent to populate the island, and, Madeira being described, they made for it, and took possession on behalf of the Portuguese crown, together with captain Bartolomeu Perestrello.

 The discoveries of Porto Santo and Madeira were first described by Gomes Eanes de Zurara in Chronica da Descoberta e Conquista da Guiné.
 (Eng. version by Edgar Prestage in 2 vols. issued by the Hakluyt Society, London, 1896–1899: The Chronicle of Discovery and Conquest of Guinea.)
 Arkan Simaan relates these discoveries in French in his novel based on Azurara's chronicle: L’Écuyer d’Henri le Navigateur, published by Éditions l’Harmattan, Paris.

 The islands started to be settled circa 1420 or 1425.
-On September 23, 1433, the name Ilha da Madeira (Madeira Island or "island of the wood") appears in a map, by the first time, in a document.
+On September 23, 1433, the name Ilha da Madeira (Madeira Island or "island of wood") appears in a map, by the first time, in a document.
 Since its discovery, the archipelago was property of the Order of Christ, which promoted its settlement.

-The three captain-majors had led, in the first trip, the respective families, a small group of people of the minor nobility, people of modest conditions and some old prisoners of the kingdom.
+The three captain-majors had led, in the first trip, their respective families, a small group of people of the minor nobility, people of modest conditions and some old prisoners of the kingdom.
 The settlement of Madeira and Porto Santo islands was a process defined by stages involving people from all over the kingdom.

-In 1425 King John I officially made Madeira a full province of Portugal, handing it as a gift to the Henry the Navigator.
+In 1425, King John I officially made Madeira a full province of Portugal, handing it as a gift to Henry the Navigator.
 Settlement then began in earnest.
-Three strapping young nobles were sent to marry Zarco's daughters, and members of some of Portugal's grandest families came along to help swell the population.
+Three strapping young nobles were sent to marry Zarco's daughters, and members of some of Portugal's grandest families came along to help increase the population.

 It was from the Algarve that some of the early settlers set out.
 Many came with the important task of the landlord system employment.
 Servants, squires, knights and noblemen are identified as the ones who secured the beginning of the settlement.
 Later on, settlers came in big numbers from the north of Portugal, due to overpopulation, namely from the region of Entre Douro and Minho, who intervened specifically in the organization of the agricultural area.